Helaxious/snake_cases/_posts/2022-03-27-jekyll_tutorial-1.md

     remote_theme: owner/repository
     ```

-    To know the `owner` and the `repository` name, we just need to look at the repository's url:
+    To know the `owner` and the `repository` name, we just need to look at the repository's URL:

     ```
     https://github.com/jekyll/minima